areimel/company-ai-prompts/README.md

-# In-House AI Prompt Directory
+# Company AI Prompt Directory

 Your own custom AI prompt library.
 Free for personal and commercial use.
 Share AI prompts across your company, or with your friends.